fosteramanda/Create-agents-using-Azure-AI-Agent-Service-and-Semantic-Kernel/README.md

 ### Create and connect a Bing resource

-1. **Create a Grounding with Bing Search resource and connect it to your project** You need to have owner or contributor role in your subscription or resource group.
+**Create a Grounding with Bing Search resource and connect it to your project**

 You must create a Grounding with Bing Search resource and connect it to your project.
 [See details](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/bing-grounding?tabs=python&pivots=overview)

+Note: You need to have owner or contributor role in your subscription or resource group.

 ### Install the requried dependencies